seiler-emerson/Entra21_Project_EMR_2022/README.md

 ## ⚙️ Application flowchart

 The system flow is based on the concept:
-- Patient ➡️ Medical Record ➡️ Attendance
+- Patient ➡️ Medical Record ➡️ medical consultation

 ![Flowchart](./image/emr_fluxo.png)